zgrossbart/HelloSpiffyL10N/README.md

 How It Works
 --------------------------------------

-This application was created with the [Spiffy UI project builder](http://www.spiffyui.org/#!getStarted) and then edited to support French.
+This application was created with the [Spiffy UI project builder](http://www.spiffyui.org/#!getStarted) and then edited to support French as well as English.
 You can see it work by setting your preferred locale to French in your browser.
 To make this work I made the following changes in my project:

 ### Added localization support to my GWT module ###

-To support localization in GWT you have to enabled in your GWT module file.
+To support localization in GWT you have to enable it in your GWT module file.
 In this project that file is `src/main/java/org/spiffyui/hellospiffylocalization/index.gwt.xml`.

 The first step is to import the localization module: